Rolled-over semi-truck catches fire on I-405, lanes closed

-Rolled-over semi-truck catches fire on I-405, shuts down all northbound lanes near SR 169 interchange
+Rolled-over semi-truck catches fire on I-405, shuts down most northbound lanes near SR 169 interchange

 (Photo courtesy of WSDOT)

+Update 6:45 a.m.: The HOV lane heading north on Interstate 405 (I-405) has reopened since the accident, but it is the only northbound lane open, as of this reporting.

-All northbound lanes of Interstate 405 (I-405) have been shut down after a crash involving a rolled-over semi-truck in Renton Tuesday morning.
+The rest of the northbound lanes of I-405 have been shut down after a crash involving a rolled-over semi-truck in Renton Tuesday morning.

 According to the Washington State Department of Transportation (WSDOT), the crash occurred near the State Route 169/Maple Valley Highway interchange at approximately 4:15 a.m.